ouspg/CyberSecurityTesting101/2.PasswordSecurity/README.md

 When considering which one to use, CLI interface of `john` might be more flexible for providing more configurations and customisations which can get you started.
 `hashcat` is less flexible, but focuses on raw performance instead.

-Note that since efficient password breaking requires the use of GPU, installing tools to your host machine would give the most performance, unless you mess around with PCI pass-through with virtualisation.
+Note that since efficient password breaking requires the use of GPU, installing tools to your host machine would give the most performance, unless you mess around with PCI pass-through with virtualisation (not recommended, this time).

 > MD5 hashing algorithm is used as an example because of its historical value.
 It should not be used any more, *at all*.